 Batman v Superman

 Oh boy.
-Where to start, really?
+Where to start now?

 Batman v Superman is what officially kicked-off the DC Extended Universe.

 Since its grandiose announcement at 2013’s San Diego Comic-Con, the film instantly became one of the most anticipated movies ever.
-Even the announcement of Ben Affleck (who at the time wasn’t exactly popular) as Batman didn’t break the excitement.
+Even the decision of Ben Affleck (who at the time wasn’t exactly popular) as Batman didn’t break the excitement.

 Then the movie came out.